FAQ

 – Wind: For best results, it’s recommended to perform the inspection when winds are light (less than 15 miles per hour).
 Strong winds can reduce the infrared signature we’re looking for, and this can adversely affect the results of the inspection.

-Does anyone else have to be on site at the time of the inspection?
+Does anyone else have to be on site at the time of the roof inspection?

 Are you insured?